 1. Finding your way around campus

-Walking remains the most popular option for students getting around on a daily basis - many students choose to live within walking distance of the campus, and the Vale Village, Pritchatts Park, and Selly Oak Village are all within easy reach of the main Edgbaston campus.
+Walking is a good way to explore our campus, and it's the most popular option for students getting around on a daily basis.
+Many students choose to live within walking distance of the campus, and the Vale Village, Pritchatts Park, and Selly Oak Village are all within easy reach of the main Edgbaston campus.
 A dedicated footpath links the Vale Village and campus, providing an easy route away from traffic.
+Most places are on your doorstep, so are easy to get to on foot.

-Many students choose to cycle at the University, and we offer a range of services and benefits for cyclists.
+Many students choose to cycle at the University, and if you'd like to join them then check out our services and benefits for cyclists.
+If you have your own bike, we have over 1,800+ bike racks for you to use.
+As a UoB student, you can get your bike security marked and a FREE D Lock via Security at regular events on campus including Welcome.
 You can even hire a bike for a term or academic year, which is a great way to try out cycling without a long term commitment.

-We also have nine docking stations for West Midlands Cycle hire, and 14 parking locations for Voi's electric scooters.
+We also have nine docking stations for West Midlands Cycle hire.

 Cycle hire available 24/7 across Birmingham and the West Midlands